ekaterinatao/Tutorial_projects/project_5/README.md

 **Briefing**
 - There is dataset.
-- We should perform linear regression model with target parameter 'Prod'.
+- We should implement linear regression model with target parameter 'Prod'.

 **Skills**
 Learn to write good code.